-I got my first urinary tract infection when I was 20 and living in Sweden.
+My first urinary tract infection happened when I was 20 and living in Sweden.
 I didn’t know what it was and just kept going about my life until things started becoming unbearable and I found myself peeing blood.
 I needed some serious advice about UTIs.

-I panicked and decided that enough was enough and that I needed to get myself to my doctor.
+Panicking, I decided that enough was enough and that I needed to get myself to my doctor.
 This was before Google knew everything, so I did not have the advantage of looking up my symptoms online.

 When I got to my local clinic an older male doctor listened to me describe my symptoms.
 He did not make any comments or ask any follow up questions, he just sent me off to get some labs after saying I probably had a UTI.

 After the blood work confirmed the diagnosis he gave me a prescription for antibiotics for a pharmacy and that was it.